 To be familiar with the basic techniques of molecular biology by learning how to handle DNA/RNA, proteins, culture cells, and lab animals.
-Also, to be familiar with the evaluations of the whole genomics profiling of complex multi-cellular systems, and understanding practical aspects of clinical genomics.
+Also, to be familiar with the analysis of the whole genomics profiling of complex multi-cellular systems using methods of computational biology.